 Neil Humphris is a retired company representative experienced in sales, merchandising, staff training and teaching clients in the use of products and procedures.
 He is a keen birder and passionate about imparting the joy of birding particularly to younger generations.
 He has been instrumental in the development and production of booklets specifically designed to assist educators when teaching the biological sciences sub-strand of each year’s curriculum, from prep to year six.
 This subject is usually strongly engaging with almost all students, particularly when their local birds and bird behaviour are the subject matter.
 This form of education can lead to an overall desire in students to save Australian birds and their habitat from unnecessary destruction for future generations.

 Photo of an Eastern Spinebill by Murray chambers.
 Used with permission.

 Photo of an immature Silver Gull by Greg Nye.
 CC BY-NC-SA 4.0

 Greg Nye remembers being introduced to the natural world by his father before the age of two and developed a particular fascination with birds around the age of eight.
 Despite being a Kiwi, he flew to Australia in the early 1970s and has yet to be deported.
 A varied career has included working as a natural history and cultural interpretive guide at Carnarvon Gorge and six years in habitat restoration.
 The advent of digital video has presented an opportunity to record the natural world at an acceptable quality for an affordable price and the ‘Our Local Birds’ project means at least some of the hundreds of hours will not remain forever unedited.

 Ellen Thompson is interested in video post-production, media management, creative commons, web development and owls.

-Elissa Kimber is a teacher, freelance artist/web designer and amateur naturalist with a passion for conservation.
+Elissa Kimber is a teacher, hobbyist artist/web designer and amateur naturalist with a passion for conservation.